MGamerica/Bidifixer-Persian-English-/README.md

 ### Recommended Usage

-This tool is primarily intended for Persian pages where English words, URLs, variables, commands, or technical terms appear occasionally inside Persian content.
+This tool is primarily designed for Persian pages where English words, URLs, commands, variables, technical terms, or short English phrases appear inside Persian content.

 ### Generated Output

-The output is a self-contained HTML snippet that includes:
+The generated output is a self-contained HTML snippet that includes:

 - Processed content
 - Required styles
 - Correct bidirectional rendering

 Simply paste the generated code where the text should appear.

----

-## License

-This software is available free of charge.

-You may:

-- Use it for personal projects
-- Modify it
-- Use it in open-source projects

-Commercial use, redistribution for sale, repackaging, or offering this tool as a paid service requires prior written permission from the author.

-For commercial licensing inquiries, please contact the developer.

 ---